input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 [2 of 2] Linking HelloJS.jsexe
 ```

-If you have NodeJS installed, this executable can be run just like any other command line program, which will output `Hello, JavaScript` to the console:
+If you have NodeJS installed, this executable can be run just like any other command line program, which will output `Hello, JavaScript!` to the console:

 ```
 ./HelloJS
 ```

-Notice that a folder called `HelloJS.jsexe` was produced.
+Notice that a directory called `HelloJS.jsexe` was produced.
 This directory contains all the final JavaScript code in it, including a file named `all.js`, and a minimal `index.html` HTML file that wraps `all.js`.
 For now, we'll only care about `all.js` and return to `index.html later. `all.js` _is_ the payload of our `HelloJS` exectuable.
 The executable is simply a copy of `all.js`, with a call to `node` added to the top.
-So, we can also run our program with:
+So, we can equivalently run our program with:

 ```
 node HelloJS.jsexe/all.js